LucurisClassic/NPCScan-Alert/README.md

       3. Do not close Command Prompt as that will kill the process and nothing will happen if a boss spawns.
   7. Get on your scouter and make sure the boss you are scouting is on your Unitscan list
       1. `/unitscan Azuregos`
-  8. Clock in on the scouting schedule.
-  9. Open up netflix, pornhub, youtube whatever and check back in every 15 or so minutes to not get auto disconnected by Blizzard.
+  8. Open up netflix, pornhub, youtube whatever and check back in every 15 or so minutes to not get auto disconnected by Blizzard.

 ### Command Line Usage